Sydney Metro City & Southwest: Chatswood to Sydenham section

 In November 2018, a $1.376 billion contract was awarded to an unincorporated joint venture between CPB Contractors and UGL to be known as Systems Connect, which will include the laying of track from Chatswood to Sydenham as well as converting power on the Bankstown line to Metro standards and also the building of further Metro train facilities at Rouse Hill and Marrickville.

+In mid-2024, it was announced that the Chatswood to Sydenham section would open on 4 August 2024, However, this was postponed to 19 August 2024.

 Sydenham to Bankstown section

-From Sydenham, the Sydney Metro takes over the existing Bankstown railway line between Sydenham to Bankstown, which will be converted from heavy rail to rapid transit standard.
-Bankstown will become an interchange station between the Metro and the remaining short stub of the Bankstown railway line.
-The conversion and incorporation of this section of track into Sydney Metro has not been without controversy, with a letter written by four former rail executives John Brew, Ron Christie, Bob O’Loughlin and Dick Day casting doubts on the government's claims of improved reliability as well as warning that commuters west of Bankstown face additional interchange for travel towards the City Circle.
+From Sydenham, the Sydney Metro takes over the existing Bankstown railway line between Sydenham and Bankstown, which will be converted for use by single-deck autonomous trains with platform-edge doors.
+Bankstown will become an interchange station between M1 North West & Bankstown and T6 Lidcombe & Bankstown services.
+The conversion and incorporation of this section of track into Sydney Metro has not been without controversy, with a letter written by four former rail executives John Brew, Ron Christie, Bob O'Loughlin and Dick Day casting doubts on the government's claims of improved reliability as well as warning that commuters west of Bankstown face additional interchange for travel towards the City Circle.